Blogs

 In addition, the Asian nation contributes to programs of the Central American Bank for Economic Integration (CABEI) and is an observer country in the Central American Parliament and other regional organizations.

-This effort, however, has not prevented that in recent years there have been casualties among Central American countries that saw him giving diplomatic recognition.
+This effort, however, has not prevented in recent years there have been casualties among Central American countries that saw him giving diplomatic recognition.
 Costa Rica's economic development led the country in 2007 to want to improve its trade figures through a rapprochement with China, which involved the opening of an embassy in Beijing and the closure of the one it had in Taipei.
 For the same reason, Panama also opted in 2017 to break off diplomatic relations with Taiwan, stating that China, a prominent Username of the Panamanian canal, "has always played a relevant role in Panama's Economics " and any restrictions preventing it from remaining so had to be removed.

 Trade relations between Taiwan and the Central American countries that recognize it as a State increased significantly thanks to the opening of the Central American Trade Office(CATO) in Taiwan in 1997, the incorporation of this country into CABEI and the entrance entry into force of several trade agreements.
 Taiwan signed free trade agreements with Guatemala (2006), with Honduras and El Salvador (2006) and with Nicaragua (2008).

 These treaties have especially facilitated Central American exports to Taiwan.
 As is the case with most Latin American countries, Guatemala, El Salvador, Honduras and Nicaragua have China as one of the main origins of their imports (the first is still the United States).
 Their political alignment with Taiwan does not prevent them from being customers of Chinese production.
 Thus, in 2016, China ranked between 2nd and 3rd as a source market, while Taiwan ranked far down the table (between 14th and 23rd).
-However, the special relationship with Taipei means that Taiwan equals or surpasses China as a destination for the exports of the four Central American countries mentioned.
+However, the special relationship with Taipei means that Taiwan equals or surpasses China as a destination for exports from the four Central American countries mentioned.
 This is the commercial benefit they obtain from the diplomatic recognition of the Asian island.

 Of this group of countries, Nicaragua exported the most to Taiwan in 2016 (US$83.7 million) compared to exports to China (US$21.5 million), a ratio of four to one.
 The main Nicaraguan products exported were shrimp, sugar, beef and coffee.